PolterTzi/open-osr/classes/monk.md

 * `[Spiritual]` Starting from level 2, Monks' unarmed attacks count as attacks made using a silver weapon for the purposes of overcoming the resistances only.
 * `[Spiritual]` Starting from level 2, Monks need only half as much food and water as a normal person would to survive.
 At level 6, Monks stop to have any need for food and water whatsoever - they can surive without them without any penalties.
 * `[Spiritual]` Starting from level 3, Monks can't be forced to break their ascetic lifestyle through magical means.
 Any magical enchantments, such as Charm Person, Geas, or Quest will be instantly broken if they would result in the Monk gaining unnecessary possesions.
 * Starting from level 3, Monks gain the ability to make an unarmed attack twice in a single turn.
-The amount of unarmed attacks per turn three at level 5, and four at level 7.
+The amount of unarmed attacks per turn increases to three at level 5, and four at level 7.
 * `[Spiritual]` Starting from level 4, Monks' unarmed attacks count as attacks made using a +1 weapon for the purposes of overcoming the resistances only.
 This improves to +2 at level 6, and to +3 at level 8.
 * `[Spiritual]` Starting from level 4 Monks need only the half of the normal amount of sleep to be well rested.
 At level 8 they no longer need sleep at all.
 * `[Spiritual]` Starting from level 5 Monks gain the ability to heal themselves once per day.
 To do so, they need to meditate for several minutes.
 The amount of HP they heal is equal to `1d6+level`, and additionally using this ability has a 50% chance to heal any diseases they may have (roll for each disease separately).
 At level 9 they can use this ability twice per day.